kaaproject/kaa/doc/Tutorials/device-integration/hardware-guides/connect-blitzwolf-smart-socket/index.md

 ## Prerequisites

-1. You are familiar with the [How to connect a device][how to connect device] tutorial.
+1. You know [how to connect a device][connecting your first device].
 2. You have installed the [Arduino IDE][arduino-ide].